WanYun-Yang/Numerical-Option-Pricing/README.md

 1001 University Road, Hsinchu, Taiwan 300, ROC <br>
 Jan 8, 2018 <br>

 &emsp; In this project, we focused on the numerical performance of different options and used three prevailing discretization schemes to make an extensive analysis of the options considered.
 We want to solve the Black-Scholes equation in the following three ways to compare the performance and accuracy: forward Euler method, Crank-Nicolson method, and solve a parabolic equation transformed from the Black-Scholes equation.
-We regard the solution obtained by a binomial tree as the exact solution.
+We regarded the solution obtained by a binomial tree as the exact solution.

 ### An introduction to Black-Scholes equation and options
 &emsp; This is the page of<a href="https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_equation" title="Title">